Flax SeedShelf Life, Storage, and Spoilage Guide

 Pantry

-Store whole flax seeds in a cool, dark, dry place in an airtight container.
-Ground flax seeds are highly susceptible to oxidation and are best stored in the refrigerator or freezer; if stored in the pantry, use within 6-12 weeks after opening.
+Store in a cool, dark, dry place in an airtight container.
+Ground flaxseed is highly susceptible to oxidation and rancidity; for best quality and safety, refrigerate or freeze ground flaxseed.

 Refrigerator